 - Resource Block: A group of resources sharing both the same processing properties and the same accessibility constraints.
-Each Resource Block can contain a different number of ressources, but all the resources constituting the block are identical devices. - Resource Pool: A group of resources sharing the same accessibility constraints, hence for the sake of efficient encoding a Resource Pool becomes a group of Resource Blocks sharing the same accessibility constraints.
-Each Resource Pool can contain a different number of blocks, each of different size, but all the devices in the pool are subject to the same accessibility constraints regarding the way these are linked to ingress and egress links of the WSON node containing the pool.
-One of the inherent reason for that being their being multiplexed on a given piece of equipment (like an Optical Amplifier, a splitter, a Wavelength Selective Switch port, a length of fiber...), which has some inherent implication on the related information model.
+Each Resource Block can contain a different number of ressources, but all the resources constituting the block are identical devices. - Resource Pool: A group of resources sharing the same accessibility constraints, hence a Resource Pool becomes a group of Resource Blocks sharing the same accessibility constraints.
+Each Resource Pool can contain a different number of blocks, each containing the pool.

+of different size, as long as all the devices in the pool are subject to the same accessibility constraints regarding the way these are linked to ingress and egress links of the WSON node